Adsense

 8. Soil and Environmental Degradation

-• Long-term chemical use leads to salinity and acidity problems in soil.
+• Long-term chemical use leads to soil salinity, acidity, and structural degradation.

 Conclusion